-BEEPERS/CELL PHONES/RADIOS/TAPE DECKS/CD PLAYERS/IPODS
+CELL PHONES/RADIOS/CD PLAYERS/IPODS

-Students are discouraged from bringing beepers or cell phones to school.
+Students are discouraged from bringing cell phones to school.
 School personnel have the right to confiscate these items if they interfere with the education process.
-In the event of a real emergency situation where a parent must contact a student, a parent may call the main office at the high school and the student will be informed.
+In the event of a real emergency situation where a parent must contact a student, a parent may call the main office at the high school/junior high school and the student will be informed.

-Radios, tape decks, CD players and IPODS are not to be used during the school day (7:45 a.m.-2:25 p.m.).
+Radios, CD players and IPods are not to be used during the school day (7:45 a.m.-2:25 p.m.).
 These will be confiscated.
 NOTE: The school cannot accept responsibility for confiscated items.